Required Reading and Resources

 - Character Development

 - Character Development connects caring to knowing, feeling and doing.
-There are eight defined character attributes help guide character development in the WRDSB.
+There are eight defined character attributes that help guide character development in the WRDSB.

 - Digital Citizenship